 This bill amends the Public School Code of 1949 to create a Cyber Charter School Funding and Policy Council tasked with developing recommendations on funding processes, amounts, and restrictions for cyber charter schools.
-The council will also address policies related to governance, assessment, enrollment, and student wellness, and is required to hold public hearings and submit recommendations to the Governor and General Assembly by April 1, 2026.
-Additionally, the bill modifies existing provisions regarding advertising and sponsorships, mandating public school entities to report their expenditures in these areas as part of their annual financial reporting.
-It introduces new definitions for special education funding and establishes specific funding rates for cyber charter schools, emphasizing accountability in the funding process.
+The council will also address policies related to governance, enrollment, and assessment of these schools, holding public hearings for stakeholder input.
+Recommendations must be submitted to the Governor, Secretary of Education, and the General Assembly by April 1, 2026, and will require legislative approval to take effect.
+Additionally, the bill modifies existing provisions regarding advertising and sponsorships in public schools, mandates annual financial reporting on media expenditures, and updates special education expenditure reporting requirements.

 Statutes/Laws affected: Printer's No. 1795 (May 30, 2025): P.L.30, No.14, P.L.
 343, No.176